Andrew Swallow: 2007

 Swallow's form improved during the 2007 season, consistently gaining high numbers of disposals each week.
 This culminated in the spectacular 1-point win over Melbourne in Round 9 in which he scored the winning goal.

 2008

 Swallow played the first 3 games in 2008, before being sent back to the VFL to work on his outside run and spread from the stoppages.
 After some positive performances at North Ballarat Roosters, he injured his ankle during a game and missed 7 weeks.

 2009 (Syd Barker Medallist)

 But he was back to his best in 2009 returning to the side to be one of North's finest throughout the season.
-His disposal has notably improved, and he has worked on all aspects of his game to play every game, and is now recognised as one of the best tacklers and clearance players in the North Melbourne side, and the AFL.
+His disposal has notably improved, and he has worked on all aspects of his game to play every game, and is now recognised as a tackler and clearance player in the North Melbourne side, and the AFL.
 On 2 October 2009, Swallow was awarded the Syd Barker Medal by North Melbourne for being the club's best and fairest player for the year.